The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

 Chip level integration
 --------------------------------------------------------------------------------

-In these section the integration of previously hardened macro block is covered.
+In these section the integration of previously hardened macroblock is covered.
 Currently OpenLane does not support cross hierarchy timing analysis, so this is rather

 Create chip level
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The top level macro block is called ``regfile_2r1w``.
+The top level macroblock is called ``regfile_2r1w``.
 However, to run the flow we need to prepare the design first.
 Create a new design named ``regfile_2r1w``.
 This design will use the ``mem_1r1w``.

 .. code-block::